Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/Feature_Tutorials.rst

      - This tutorial demonstrates the flexible kernel linking process to increase the number of kernel instances on an FPGA, which improves the parallelism in a combined host-kernel system.

    * - :doc:`Controlling Vivado Implementation <./06-controlling-vivado-implementation/README>`
-     - This tutorial demonstrates how you can control the Vivado&reg; tools flow when implementing your project.
+     - This tutorial demonstrates how you can control the AMD Vivado™ tools flow when implementing your project.

    * - :doc:`Optimizing for HBM <./07-using-hbm/README>`
      - This tutorial demonstrates how you can take best advantage of HBM on platforms that support it.